 • To reduce empty miles, the last mile logistics program is continuously optimized and partner carriers are used in some areas to reduce travel.

-• Gas-powered forklifts have been replaced with battery-powered units.
+• Gas-powered material handling equipment has been replaced with battery-power units.